therrlupardo/rsww-plagiarism-detector/README.md

 # Project from Distributed Systems of High Availability

-## Running using Docker Swarm
+## Running using docker-compose
-(FIXME: copied from fintech, may not be working correctly) `docker swarm init` (only at first use)
+Go to server directory:\
+`cd server`

+To start all containers:\
+`docker-compose up`

+To stop and remove all containers:\
-`docker-compose config >docker-compose.processed.yml`
+`docker-compose down`

+To stop and remove all containers and volumes:\
-`docker-compose build --parallel`
+`docker-compose down -v`

-`docker stack deploy --compose-file=docker-compose.processed.yml rsww`

-To stop:

-`docker stack rm fintech`